logo Your Body Calculator

 Limitations of BMI:

-• Doesn't Account for Muscle Mass: BMI does not distinguish between weight, muscle, and fat, which means that people with high muscle mass may have a higher BMI despite having a low body fat percentage.
+• Doesn't Distinguish Between Muscle and Fat: BMI does not differentiate between muscle and fat.
+Athletes with high muscle mass may have a higher BMI without having excess body fat.